Velocidex/velociraptor-docs/content/docs/vql/_index.md

 WHERE OS = "Unknown" AND Log
 ```

-Let's consider case 1 above, the row will be emitted by the query and
-therefore the log function will be evaluated producing a log message.
+In Case 1, a single row will be emitted by the query and the associated log function will be evaluated, producing a log message.

 Case 2 adds a condition which should eliminate the row. **Because the
-row is eliminated VQL is able to skip evaluation of the log()
+row is eliminated VQL can skip evaluation of the log()
-function!** No log message will be produced.
+function.** No log message will be produced.

 Cases 3 and 4 illustrate VQL's evaluation order of `AND` terms - from
 left to right with an early exit.